corbanmailloux/esp-mqtt-rgb-led/README.md

 ## Installation/Configuration

-To set this system up, you need to configure the [MQTT JSON light](https://home-assistant.io/components/light.mqtt_json/) component in Home Assistant and set up a light to control.
+To set this system up, you need to configure the [MQTT light](https://www.home-assistant.io/components/light.mqtt/#json-schema) component in Home Assistant and set up a light to control.
 This guide assumes that you already have Home Assistant set up and running.
 If not, see the installation guides [here](https://home-assistant.io/getting-started/).

 ### The Home Assistant Side
 1. In your `configuration.yaml`, add the following, depending on the supported features of the light: